arcan9/nekkoh/README.md

 - User can delete their own post
 - User can comment on a post
 - User can delete their comment on a post
+- User can search for another user's posts

 ## Stretch Features

-- User will be able to search for another user's posts
 - User will be able to view their profiles
 - User will be able to like posts